RodZill4/material-maker/material_maker/doc/node_simple_sdf_shapes_sdisoscelestriangle.rst

 * **Height** of the isosceles triangle.

-* the position of the center along X and Y axis.
+* The position of the center along X and Y axis.

 Example images
 ::::::::::::::